-If you’re considering filing bankruptcy, there are options available that can help you keep your vehicle from being repossessed — even if you haven’t fully repaid the secured loan used to buy the car.
-In many states you may be able to avoid repossession of your car through bankruptcy code exemptions, though the laws vary from state to state.
+Considering filing for bankruptcy?
+You have options to help you keep your vehicle from being repossessed — even if you haven’t fully repaid your auto loan.
+In many states, you may be able to avoid repossession of your car through bankruptcy code exemptions.
+However, the laws vary from state to state.

 How to keep your car through Chapter 7 bankruptcy